 The most widely used herbicide in the world for decades, and also known as Roundup, the chemical can be used for commercial or private use.
-There has been controversy linked to glyphosate in reference to its potential links to cancer. (ref)
+There has been controversy linked to glyphosate in reference to its potential links to cancer.
+Learn about alternates to glyphosate that are more suitable to sustainable gardening. (ref)

 - Effective in killing weeds, hence its long term usage.

 - Glyphosate can be broken down quickly, with the right conditions. (ref)

 - Evidence has been found that the chemical can interfere with mammals, their organs, biochemical pathways etc. and can manifest in and damage human cells too. (ref)